Accidental corona finds in clinics are increasing: Drosten is already warning

 The dpa correspondent Gisela Gross reported on the topic from the University Hospital Hamburg-Eppendorf (UKE).
 “So far, it has not been separately collected whether a patient is being treated with or because of Sars-CoV-2,” said UKE intensive care director Stefan Kluge (who is also on the Divi presidium).
 A lack of differentiation could make it difficult to interpret the situation over the next few weeks, critics warn.

 Other voices do not consider the distinction to be that important because it makes no difference to the clinical burden.
-It was already possible that some infected people found by chance ended up in the statistics.
+It was already possible that some randomly found infected people ended up in the statistics.

 Corona test positive by chance: Mainly normal wards affected